 Hi Naeem.
 Sorry, I can't help because I know nothing of that subject.

-But to capture readers' interest and replies, please do your best to explain your own actual situation.
-Abstract sentence fragments rarely attract any response at all.
+But to capture readers' interest and replies, please do your best to explain your own actual interesting situation.
+Abstractions rarely attract any responses.
 Good luck.

 Rubber bonding to Metal parts after blackeningMarch 6, 2016